tier4/driving_log_replayer/docs/use_case/localization.en.md

 - `/localization/pose_twist_fusion_filter/pose`

 However, evaluation of convergence will be started after NDT convergence, and convergence is determined by /localization/pose_estimator/transform_probability > 0 or /localization/pose_estimator/nearest_voxel_transformation_likelihood > 0.

+## Evaluation Result

+The results are calculated for each subscription.
+The format and available states are described below.

 ### Reliability Normal